Hungary puts pressure on the EU by delaying Finland and Sweden's vote on NATO - ExBulletin

 Still, he said, the Hungarian parliament should finally vote to ratify Sweden’s and Finland’s NATO candidacies in the coming weeks or months, especially if the Turkish government votes to ratify Sweden’s candidacy.
 Finland as it should.

-The Hungarian position is unsustainable if the Turkish position changes, and being the last country to accept the duo’s NATO membership would be very damaging for the Hungarian government, he said.
+The Hungarian position is unsustainable if the Turkish position changes, and to be the last country to accept the duo’s NATO membership… would be very damaging for the Hungarian government, he said.

 |